teaminkling/base/.github/ISSUE_TEMPLATE/bug-report.md

 assignees: ''
 ---

-> Describe your problem here, removing this quote.
-Please include, at minimum, **reproduction steps**,
-> **expected output**, and, if applicable, your environment (OS, browser, and so on).
-Screenshots are very helpful, if
-> you have any!
+> Describe your problem.
+Please include, at minimum, **reproduction steps**, **expected output**, and, if applicable, your environment (OS, browser, and so on).
+Screenshots are very helpful, if you have any!